-On a last-minute trip from Australia to Malaysia, I was given the opportunity to bid for an upgrade on the short domestic sector from Kuala Lumpur to Kuching, upgrades could be had from just AU$50.
+On a last-minute trip from Australia to Malaysia, I was given the opportunity to bid for an upgrade.
+On Malaysia Airlines’ short Boeing 737 sector from Kuala Lumpur to Kuching, upgrades could be had from just AU$50.

-Malaysia Airlines’ workhorse Boeing 737 fleet form the backbone of the carrier’s regional network around Malaysia and the rest of Asia, as well as across Asia.
+Malaysia Airlines’ workhorse Boeing 737 fleet forms the backbone of the carrier’s regional network.
+This covers flights within Malaysia as well as across Asia.
 You’ll also find the Boeing 737 appearing on selected flights between Perth and Kuala Lumpur.

-The Business Class cabin is relatively comfortable for the shorter duration of regional flights, and the service is very comprehensive.
+The Business Class cabin is relatively comfortable for the shorter regional flights, and the service is very comprehensive.
 On flights from Perth though, you’ll want to book an Airbus A330 flight if you can.

-All of Malaysia Airlines’ Boeing 737-800s feature 16 recliner seats in Business Class, arranged over four rows in a simple 2-2 configuration.
+All of Malaysia Airlines’ Boeing 737-800s feature 16 recliner seats in Business Class.
+These are spread over four rows in a simple 2-2 configuration.

-The well-padded seats offer 42 inches of pitch—plenty of legroom—and are also very wide at 21 inches across (Economy seating is 30 inches of pitch and 17 inches width).
-Tray tables are stored within the armrest, and there is a shared cocktail table in the middle.
+The well-padded seats offer 42 inches of pitch – that’s plenty of legroom.
+They’re also very wide at 21 inches across.
+By comparison, Economy seating gives 30 inches of pitch and 17 inches of width.
+Tray tables in Business Class are stored within the armrest, and there’s a shared cocktail table in the middle.

 Entertainment remotes are stored within the sides of the seat.
 A USB power outlet, universal plug and headphone plugs are all located on the front of your armrest.

-Three hot dishes options were available for this breakfast flight:
+Three hot dishes were available for this breakfast flight:

-As nasi lemak was served in the lounge and aeroplane eggs are rarely fabulous, I went with the dim sum option, which was light, tasty and did not disappoint.
+I’d already eaten nasi lemak in the lounge, and it must be said, aeroplane eggs are rarely fabulous.
+Given that, I went with the dim sum, which was light, tasty and did not disappoint.

 The toast was unusually thick and fluffy and paired very well with the supplied kaya honey.

-Alcohol is not served on flights under three hours of length, including this domestic flight.
+Alcohol isn’t served on flights less than three hours, including this domestic hop.
 A morning mimosa could have enhanced the onboard experience even more.

-The cabin crew for this flight were very friendly and efficient.
-Two attendants were allocated to Business Class, with one taking food orders, and the other doing drink orders simultaneously.
+Cabin crew on this flight are very friendly and efficient.
+Two attendants are allocated to Business Class, with one taking food orders, and the other doing drink orders simultaneously.

-A touchscreen loaded with inflight entertainment will keep you entertained for a few hours.
-Hardware-wise, it is almost identical to what you would find in Qantas 737 Business Class.
+A touchscreen loaded with entertainment content will keep you amused for a few hours.
+Hardware-wise, it is almost identical to what you’d find in Qantas Boeing 737 Business Class.
 However, I found the system to be sluggish and insensitive to touch at times.

-Content-wise, the selection is a bit more limited, with few Hollywood titles, some incomplete TV box series, and the rest being international content.
+Content-wise, the selection is a bit more limited.
+I spot just a few Hollywood titles, some incomplete TV box sets – and the rest is international content.

-As you would expect, there is also the moving map, which can be customised with different views.
+As you’d expect, there’s also the moving map, which can be customised with different views.

-A small pillow and blanket were already on the seat upon boarding.
-Over-ear headphones were later distributed but the sound quality was average.
+A small pillow and blanket are already on the seat upon boarding.
+Over-ear headphones are distributed later, but the sound quality is quite average.

 The seat pocket has a number of magazines and newspapers as well.
-No other amenities were provided (nor needed) for the rest of the flight.
+No other amenities are provided (nor frankly, needed) for the rest of the flight.

 How to redeem points for this flight

-If you have bought a Economy Class ticket with cash instead, then head to the Malaysia Airlines Upgrade website to lodge a bid, where ~AU$50-90 can see you elevated to Business Class for a domestic flight.
-And don’t forget, this includes lounge access, increased luggage allowance and other priority perks included.
+Don’t forget, if you’ve bought an Economy Class ticket with cash instead, then head to the Malaysia Airlines Upgrade website to lodge a bid.
+Bidding just ~AU$50-90 can see you elevated to Business Class for a domestic flight.
+And don’t forget, this includes lounge access, increased luggage allowance and other priority perks as well.

 Summing up: why choose this flight

-Flying Business Class with Malaysia Airlines is a decent way to travel within Asia, with a comfortable hard and soft product.
-It is also very easy to book or upgrade into it.
+Flying Boeing 737 Business Class with Malaysia Airlines is a decent way to travel within Asia.
+It provides a comfortable experience overall, and it’s very easy to book outright using points or to upgrade from Economy.

-This flight gets a three-star rating overall, due to the sub-standard inflight entertainment system, tinny-sounding headphones, and lack of alcohol service onboard, which would undoubtedly be enjoyed on a Business Class flight.
+Overall, I’ve given this flight three stars.
+This reflects the sub-standard inflight entertainment system, tinny-sounding headphones and lack of alcohol service onboard.
+All three would undoubtedly be enjoyed on a Business Class flight.